-Clean Application, as defined in KRS 205.532, means a credentialing application submitted by a provider to a Credentialing Verification Organization (CVO) that is complete and does not lack any required substantiating documentation and is consistent with the requirements of the National Committee for Quality Assurance (NCQA).
+Clean Application as used in KRS 205.532 to 205.536 means a credentialing application submitted by a provider to a Credentialing Verification Organization (CVO) that is complete and does not lack any required substantiating documentation.

 Clinical Laboratories Improvement Amendments of 1988 (CLIA) is federal legislation as found at Section 353 of the federal Public Health Services Act (42 U.S.C. §§ 201, 263a) and regulations promulgated hereunder.